 The following shall be the principal recurring processes of the Committee in carrying out its oversight responsibilities.
 The Committee may perform such other duties and responsibilities as are consistent with its purpose and as the Board or the Committee deems appropriate.

 1. Independent Auditors.
 The Committee shall have a clear understanding with management and the independent auditors that the independent auditors are ultimately accountable to the Committee and the Board.
-The Committee shall have the sole authority and responsibility to hire, evaluate and, where appropriate, replace the independent auditors and, in its capacity as a committee of the Board, shall be directly responsible for the appointment, compensation and general oversight of the work of the independent auditors.
+The Committee shall have the sole authority and responsibility to hire, evaluate and, where appropriate, replace the independent auditors and, in its capacity as a committee of the Board, shall be directly responsible for the appointment, retention, compensation and general oversight of the work of the independent auditors.
 The Committee shall discuss the auditors' qualifications and independence from management and the Company, including whether the auditors' performance of permissible non-audit services is compatible with their independence.
 This process will include, at least annually, the Committee's receipt of a report by the independent auditors describing their internal control procedures, and any material issues raised by the most recent internal quality-control review, or inspections by the Public Company Accounting Oversight Board (PCAOB), of the independent auditors, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditors, and any steps taken to deal with any such issues; and (to assess the auditors' independence) receipt of a report on all relationships between the independent auditors and the Company, or persons in a financial reporting oversight role at the Company, that may reasonably be thought to bear on independence.
+The Committee will discuss the matters required to be communicated to the Committee by the independent auditors under auditing standards established from time to time by the PCAOB and by SEC rules.

 The Committee will evaluate the performance of the Company’s independent auditors, including the senior audit engagement team, each year and determine whether to reengage the current independent auditors or consider other audit firms.
 In doing so, the Committee will consider the quality and efficiency of the services provided by the auditors, the auditors’ global capabilities, the auditors’ technical expertise and knowledge of the Company’s global operations and industry, and any other applicable factors as determined by the Committee.
 In connection with the mandated rotation of the Independent Auditors’ lead engagement partner, the Audit Committee and its chairperson shall be directly involved in the selection of the new lead engagement partner.
 As a matter of good corporate governance, the Committee shall submit its selection of the independent auditors to our shareowners for ratification.
 If the shareowners should not ratify the appointment of the independent auditors, the Committee will reconsider the appointment.